 I work on a sliding scale, offering concessions for the below groups, please call me to discuss.

-I am available in the evenings from 6pm and weekend mornings.
-However I have some flexibility during the day so please call to discuss a suitable time slot.
+I am available in the evenings from 6pm However I have some flexibility during the day so please call to discuss a suitable time slot.

-Please call, text or email me to discuss and arrange your free initial consultation.
+I work via zoom video or telephone.
+Please text or email me to discuss and arrange your free initial consultation.